succinctlabs/op-succinct/book/fault_proofs/testing.md

 ## Available Tests

-### Integration Tests (`fault-proof/tests/integration_test.rs`)

-These tests run the real proposer service to verify its internal state stays consistent.

-- `proposer_retains_anchor_after_bond_claim()`: Drives the proposer through game creation, resolution, and bond claims, then asserts that the cached anchor game remains in the cache after the bond claim.

 ### End-to-End Tests (`fault-proof/tests/e2e.rs`)

 The asynchronous end-to-end suite spins up real proposer and challenger services, interacts with